A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-\ptitle{Internal Self-Correction and Verification.} Building on interaction with the execution environment, some L2 data agents further establish the feedback loop internally for self-assessment and refinement during data cleaning.
-For example, SketchFill~\cite{zhang2024sketchfill} tests its generated imputation formulas on a masked data sample and receives a correct/incorrect signal from an internal Evaluator as feedback.
-If incorrect, a Reflector component analyzes and refines its underlying reasoning sketch for the next attempt.
-Likewise, IterClean~\cite{IterClean} forms a loop where its Repairer cleans the data, and an internal Detector then re-evaluates it.
-The discovery of remaining or newly introduced errors serves as feedback to trigger another repair cycle.
-Moreover, MegaTran~\cite{li2025megatran} enhances data transformation by interacting with the datasets and Python executor, using feedback to trigger a novel Sanity-check Reflection module with a checklist to internally review and refine generated code, or trigger Lazy-RAG to selectively retrieve external knowledge, which is then incorporated into the prompt to iteratively improve the generated code.
+\ptitle{Internal Self-Correction and Verification.} Building on interaction with the execution environment, some L2 data agents further incorporate internal feedback loops for self-assessment and refinement.
+SketchFill~\cite{zhang2024sketchfill} and IterClean~\cite{IterClean} exemplify this.
+SketchFill~\cite{zhang2024sketchfill} includes an Evaluator and Reflector for its imputation formulas, while IterClean~\cite{IterClean} introduces a Repairer-Detector cycle where remaining errors trigger new repairs.
+MegaTran~\cite{li2025megatran} interacts with a Python executor and uses its feedback to trigger a ``Sanity-check Reflection'' module or a Lazy-RAG mechanism to improve its generated transformation code iteratively.

 \ptitle{Downstream Task Performance as Feedback.} A more advanced form uses the performance of a downstream task as the ultimate environmental feedback.
-The framework proposed by Bendinelli et al.~\cite{bendinelli2025exploring} allows data agents to modify a dataset and submit it to a machine learning evaluation pipeline.
-The environment's feedback is the resulting model performance score, which directly guides subsequent cleaning actions to optimize the data for that specific downstream task.
+The framework proposed by Bendinelli et al.~\cite{bendinelli2025exploring} allows data agents to clean a dataset and submit it to a machine learning evaluation pipeline.
+The resulting model performance score serves as feedback, directly guiding subsequent cleaning actions to optimize the data for the specific downstream task.

-\ptitle{Limitations.} Despite these advancements, these L2 data agents are still considered partially autonomous, as their actions are confined within human-designed workflows or pre-defined strategic pipelines.
-For instance, CleanAgent~\cite{qi2025cleanagentautomatingdatastandardization} follows a fixed annotate-program-execute sequence, while SketchFill~\cite{zhang2024sketchfill} operates within a structured generate-evaluate-reflect cycle.
-The agent's role is to execute and optimize within this given framework, not to devise the framework itself.
-Moreover, their system architectures and workflows are closely coupled with specific data cleaning tasks—for instance, CleanAgent~\cite{qi2025cleanagentautomatingdatastandardization} employs a tailored column-type annotator to enhance data cleaning, resulting in limited capability to handle diverse and comprehensive tasks.
+\ptitle{Limitations.} L2 data agents are still considered partially autonomous, as their actions are confined within human-designed workflows or pre-defined strategic pipelines.
+For instance, CleanAgent~\cite{qi2025cleanagentautomatingdatastandardization} and SketchFill~\cite{zhang2024sketchfill} execute and optimize within human-designed frameworks, not to devise pipelines.
+Moreover, their system architectures are closely coupled with specific data cleaning tasks (\eg CleanAgent's tailored column-type annotator~\cite {qi2025cleanagentautomatingdatastandardization}), resulting in limited capability to handle diverse and comprehensive tasks.